 Some students do not try to simulate an actual exam but rather are only interested in working on trouble spots.
 For example, if you are studying for the FAR section and you feel that you are weakest in Business Combinations and Consolidations (BCC) you might only practice MCQ’s for that section.
 You could take 30 questions and test your score for BCC questions.
 If you continue to score under 75% you would do another 30 questions until you felt reasonably comfortable.
 Using this strategy you would mainly focus on your weak subjects rather than take MCQ’s for an entire section.

 Other students like to recreate the actual CPA exam experience.
 Using this strategy you would block off the time that is required to write each section.
-For example, you would block off 4.5 hours to recreate the Auditing exam experience.
-You would allocate 2 minutes for each question and complete 90 MCQ’s in total.
-Afterwards, you would complete two simulations with only 45 minutes per simulation.
-Similarly, if you were recreating the BEC exam, you would allocate 2.5 hours for the total exam.
-Since the BEC does not have any simulations you would only practice the MCQ’s.
-Always remember that the CPA exam format is different for each section of the exam.
+For example, you would block off 4 hours to recreate the Auditing exam experience.
+You would allocate 1 minutes for each question and complete 72 MCQ’s in total.
+Afterwards, you would complete 8 simulations.
+Similarly, if you were recreating the BEC exam, you would allocate 4 hours for the total exam.
+Since the BEC contains simulations and written communication tasks you would need to practice questions other than MCQ’s.

 What is the optimal number of CPA exam questions?

-Of course the answer to this question depends on your current proficiency and how much time you have to study.
+The answer depends on your current proficiency and how much time you have to study.

-If you want to be totally prepared you should take one testlet (30 CPA practice questions) per day.
+In general, to prepare for the CPA exam, I recommend that you take one testlet (30 CPA practice questions) per day.
 If you do this in the last month of studying you will have taken 900 questions prior to exam day.
 Many candidates also take 2 practice exams on weekends which equates to an additional 240 CPA practice questions.
-Another strategy is to start taking the sample exams 6 weeks before the exam date and focus more on the SIMS in the last month of studying.
+Another strategy is to start using the sample CPA exam questions 4-6 weeks before the exam date.
+Similarly, you would focus more on the SIMS in the last month of studying.